You can give your cooking, baking, and frying foods an extra nutty flavor with peanut oil.

 So, does peanut oil go bad?

-Here’s the short answer: with a shelf life similar to other oils, peanut oil can last a long time.
+Here’s the short answer: peanut oil can last a long time, as it has a shelf life similar to other oils.

 How To Tell If Your Peanut Oil Has Gone Bad